kyoz/purify/gnome-terminal/README.md

 Then you can select `Purify` profile in `Preferences` (Restart terminal maybe required)

-### Tips

-To have padding in gnome terminal, follow these steps:
+## To have padding in gnome terminal:

 Create `gtk.css` file at `~/.config/gtk-3.0`